geoffder/dometyl-keyboard/README.md

 [dune](https://github.com/ocaml/dune),
 [base](https://github.com/janestreet/base) and
-[stdio](https://github.com/janestreet/stdio) (standard library replacements) from janestreet, as well as a couple ppx rewriters, all of which are available through the opam package manager.
+[stdio](https://github.com/janestreet/stdio) (standard library replacements) from janestreet, as well as a couple ppx rewriters, and some dev tools, all of which are available through the opam package manager.
-* `opam install dune base stdio ppx_jane ppx_inline_test`
+* `opam install dune base stdio ppx_jane ppx_inline_test merlin ocp-indent ocaml-lsp-server ocamlformat`

 ### Installing Scad_ml
 One day I may get to upstreaming my drammatic changes to